jrcairns123/CS-7643-final-project/README.md

 Project problem area is Automatic Speech Recognition (ASR; i.e. speech-to-text).

 Nvidia Neural Modules (NeMo) package was primarily used for modeling.
+People's Speech dataset was used, with data loaded in using HuggingFace datasets package.

 Example data files which the NeMo models/package could accept (given data is downloaded in specified locations on machine) may be seen in /data.
 Some example charts (e.g. learning curves) from training with the pre-trained conformer-transducer model may be seen in /data/conformer_transducer_small.